 Building critical mass

-Arts Centre Melbourne is the first organisation in Australia to go live with MHM Relationships, the online box office app developed by Morris Hargreaves McIntyre.
-MHM Relationships enables Arts Centre Melbourne to target and communicate with audiences based on their values, motivations and sought outcomes from cultural experiences, rather than demographic data or what they have previously attended.
+The Culture Segments TagTool (previously known as MHM Relationships) enables Arts Centre Melbourne to target and communicate with audiences based on their values, motivations and sought outcomes from cultural experiences, rather than demographic data or what they have previously attended.

 Ten years of box office analysis has shown MHM where patterns in booking behaviour data are found, they tend to be retrospective rather than insightful or predictive.
 This leads marketers to practice audience under-development – focusing on encouraging stasis – rather than audience development – taking audiences on a journey of discovery.
 The problem with the data traditionally held in the box office is that while it can describe what current audiences have done to date, it can never reveal why they’ve done these things, or how they feel about them.

 Culture Segments gives real insight into why people attended.

 The TagTool works by asking bookers a very small, elegant set of ‘Golden Questions’ which can then tag the respondent’s segment in their record.
 Implementing and integrating the app into Tessitura happened in just three months.
 With Culture Segments at the core of their re-visioning, Arts Centre Melbourne recalibrated their planning so they were artistically-led and audience focused.
 This meant 80 members of staff (from departments as diverse as catering, IT, technical, development as well as marketing) all engaged with segmentation and the potential for the organisation through a series of workshops.